Adldap2/Adldap2/README.md

 ```

 However while useful for basic testing, the queryable data only includes user data, so if you're looking for testing with any other information
-or functionality such as modification, you'll have to use you're own server.
+or functionality such as modification, you'll have to use your own server.